 This is Part 3 of our series on using transport rules as a security tool.
-Each article will be linked in the table below as they are published:
+Previous articles are linked in the table below:

 Refining transport rules

 At this point, we should now have a shared mailbox full of messages (like above) that have been copied in due to testing our spam policy and our transport rules.
 If your organization is on the smaller side, there may not be much to look at, but even still, we want to refine our transport rules and start using Inbox rules so we can spend less time reviewing and more time doing other things!

 You will notice certain patterns in spam and phishing attacks that can be added to your transport rules.
 Sometimes this is a specific phrase such as “<district name> Email Admin Team” or eventually end up with something like “(wallet|bitcoin|btc|cryptocurrency) (address|transfer|account|wallet)” to catch extortion emails that found one of your user’s (hopefully) previous passwords in a data dump.
 Once you’ve added these to the quarantine rules and evaluated, you can move these to delete which will help reduce how many messages you have to deal with in the shared mailbox.
 Over time, this will help you identify new campaigns and tactics faster and easier, and you can simply add them to the transport rules.
 Here’s what that might look like:

 Keep only the junk you want!

 You may have already noticed that the rules will sometimes pull in things like social media communications, random online services that your staff use, and other legitimate bulk mail.
 This seems counter-intuitive, but we want to add these to our allow list so that they end up in the Inbox folder.
 The issue here is that Inbox rules only run on items that hit the Inbox, not Junk, so we have no way to delete them automatically unless they end up in the Inbox.